E-HRM: Goals

-E-HRM is seen as offering the potential to improve services to HR department clients (both employees and management), improve efficiency and cost effectiveness within the HR department, and allow HR to become a strategic partner in achieving organizational goals.

 Traditionally HR goals have been broken into three categories: maintaining cost effectiveness, the enhancement of service for internal customers, and addressing the tactics of the business.
 With e-HRM there is a fourth goal added to the three categories and that is the improvement of global orientation of human resource management.
 HR functions that e-HRM assist with are the transactional and transformational goals.
 Transactional goals help reduce costs and transformational goals help the allocation of time improvement for HR professionals so that they may address more strategic issues.
-To add to this operational benefits have become an outcome of the implementation of e-HRM.
+To add to these operational benefits have become an outcome of the implementation of e-HRM.
 The process of payroll is an example of this, with HR being able to have more transactions with fewer problems.
 E-HRM has increased efficiency and helped businesses reduce their HR staff through reducing costs and increasing the overall speed of different processes.
 E-HRM also has relational impacts for a business; enabling a company's employees and managers with the ability to access HR information and increase the connectivity of all parts of the company and outside organizations.
 This connectivity allows for communication on a geographic level to share information and create virtual teams.
 Moreover, e-HRM creates standardization, and with standardized procedures this can ensure that an organization remains compliant with HR requirements, thus also ensuring more precise decision-making.
 Finally, research has begun to examine the links between e-HRM and perceived labour productivity both directly and through the mediating role of HR service quality.